-Policymakers continue to evaluate and implement reforms to various U.S. financial regulations, which could result in either expansion or reduction to the U.S. regulatory requirements and associated changes in compliance costs.
-In May 2020, the Office of the Comptroller of the Currency released revisions to the regulation implementing the Community Reinvestment Act (CRA), intended to increase bank lending, investment, and services in low- and moderate-income communities, which becomes effective on January 1, 2023.
+Policymakers continue to evaluate and implement reforms to various U.S. financial regulations, which could result in amendments to the U.S. regulatory requirements and associated changes in compliance costs.
+With a new U.S. administration, there is heightened potential for the introduction of new financial regulations or changes to existing/proposed regulations.
+On January 1, 2021, the U.S. Congress enacted the Anti-Money Laundering Act of 2020 (AMLA) which represents a comprehensive set of reforms to U.S. anti-money laundering laws.
+Regulations pertaining to this legislation have yet to be issued; the extent, timing and impact of which are unknown at this time.
 The Issuer will continue to monitor developments and any resulting implications for the Issuer.

-(vii) U.K. and European regulatory reform
+(vii) European regulatory reform

-In addition to the implications from Brexit, other forthcoming regulatory developments include:

-- Sustainability-Related Disclosures Regulation which will require financial services firms to disclose their approaches to considering environmental, social and governance factors as part of their advice and investment decision processes.
-These requirements are effective on March 10, 2021 and the Issuer is currently assessing the impacts. - The EU's Central Securities Depositary Regulation rules which are intended to increase discipline in the settlement of securities transactions.
+In addition to the implications from Brexit, other forthcoming regulatory developments include the EU's Central Securities Depositary Regulation rules which are intended to increase discipline in the settlement of securities transactions.
 The EU has revised the effective date to February 2022, extended from its previous effective date of February 2021.